DJI Spark 2 Release Date Rumors

-Everyone sits up and takes notice whenever there’s a rumor about a new DJI consumer drone.
+Everyone sits up and takes notice whenever there’s a rumor about a new DJI drone.
 It’s the same response when there’s an announcement for a major upgrade to an existing model.
-We’ve seen it with the Mavic Pro 2, the DJI Phantom 5, and now with the DJI Spark 2.
-This is quite a surprise when you consider they only introduced the innovative and popular Spark back in May 2017.
+We’ve seen it with the Mavic 2 Pro and Zoom, the DJI Phantom 5, and now with the DJI Spark 2.
+Many fans wonder what a newer Spark could offer on top of what it already has.

 What’s Wrong with the Original Spark?